What is a content creator exactly?

 When you impress your audience with stellar content, they trust you more.

-They see you as an expert and hang on every word you say.
+They see you as an expert and hang on to every word you say.
 Naturally, when it’s time for them to do business in line with the products/services you sell, they’ll think of you first.
 So powerful is being an authority in swaying buyer decisions that influencer marketing year over year growth will reach $9,7 billion by the end of 2020.

 3. SEO Benefits